leoferreiralima/leoferreiralima/README.md

 ## About Me
 - 😄 Pronouns: He/Him/His
 - 🌍 I'm based in Sorocaba - SP.
-- 💼 Currently working as Custom Software Engineering Specialist at Accenture.
+- 💼 Currently working as Senior Software Engineering at Luizalabs.
 - 💡 I'm interested in Animes and Code.
 - 📚 I'm constantly learning and exploring new technologies and tools.